 The Ministry of Energy and Natural Resources (MERN) made a commitment, through its “Strategic Plan 2018-2021: improving the quality of services”, to improve its service delivery to citizens.

-My intervention was part of a continuous improvement project and having a user-centered approach ( User Centric ).
+My intervention was part of a continuous improvement project and having a user-centered approach.
 This project aimed to offer a better multimode user experience, compared to services related to the Quebec territory as well as geospatial information .

 This project was carried out with the participation of various internal and external stakeholders and consisted of two phases:

-- The development of a conceptual content architecture for the “Territory” tab of the ministerial website.
+- A series of workshops that would lead to the conception of a content architecture for the “Territory” tab of the ministerial website.

 Composed of citizens, ministries and agencies (MO) and private companies , MERN customers have their own needs and their respective reality .